solidi/writing/07-the-decision-hypothesis.md

 # The Decision Hypothesis
-## The Mythical Man-Month Hinted At Software Decision Documents Decades Ago
+## The Mythical Man-Month Hinted at Software Decision Documents Decades Ago

 > A Qumran Cave Scroll (iStock)

-Some weeks ago, I completed a re-read of the Mythical Man Month (MM-M) by Frederick P. Brooks, Jr. This was my third sitting with the book over the course of years in software development.
+Some weeks ago, I completed a reread of the Mythical Man Month (MM-M) by Frederick P. Brooks, Jr. This was my third sitting with the book over the course of years in software development.

 MM-M is a dramatic piece of authoring excellence in our young craft.
 I consider it a constitution that continues to hide delightful discoveries.
 Anyone who practices software development will benefit if they read.
 However, to read once is not enough!
 Much pleasure and wisdom will come when reading numerous times.
 The work highlights forty five year old observations that hold true to this today.